stjohnfinn/stjohnfinn.github.io/README.md

 > make it so that instead of always setting the velocity to random when the object is constructed, it instead uses its first gene when the first generation is undone

 > if all of the rockets are "finished" then it refuses to continue execution for some reason

+> convergence happens way too damn fast

+### Known Bugs

+- when the new generations are created, throws errors when calculating direction, the fix i have implemented right now makes the first gen look funny